GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     "sku": "12-SP4",
     ```

+1. Also Navigate to line 2004 in the template section and remove the extensions part from the template ( to be exact from lines 2004 till 2028 )

 1. Click **Save**.

 1. Back on the **SAP NetWeaver 3-tier (managed disk)** blade, initiate deployment with the following settings: